Rimurutempestx/Amazon-DynamoDB-pricing-/README.md

 With on-demand capacity mode, you pay per request for the data reads and writes your application performs on your tables.
 You do not need to specify how much read and write throughput you expect your application to perform, as DynamoDB instantly accommodates your workloads as they ramp up or down.

-## DynamoDB detailed feature pricing
+# DynamoDB detailed feature pricing (On-demand capacity)

 Even though DynamoDB is one service there are a multitude of things that can determine your price output.
 AWS calls it DynamoDB deatiled featured pricing where pricing split up into diffrent types of DynamoDB use cases read and write requests, Data storage, backup and restore, global tables, change data capture for Amazon Kinesis Data Streams, change data capture for AWS Glue, data export to Amazon S3, data import from Amazon S3, DynamoDB Accelerator (DAX), DynamoDB streams, and data transfers.
 I know it's alot but were going to seperate it and break it all down (remember that some of theses pricings can be difrrent depending on the region you live in, for this specific breakdown I'm going to be using my region which is US East (Ohio)).